-- 1. Open the Set Minimum Delay Constraint dialog box using one of the following methods: - Click the icon in the Constraints Editor. - From the Constraints Editor, right-click the Constraints Menu and choose Min delay.
+- Add the constraint in the editable constraints grid or open the Set Minimum Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Min delay. - Click the icon. - Right-click Min delay in the Constraint Browser. - Double-click any field in the Minimum Delay Constraints grid.

 The Set Minimum Delay Constraint dialog box appears (as shown below).

+Specifying a Minimum Delay Constraint

-Figure 116 · Set Minimum Delay Constraint Dialog Box
+Figure 124 · Set Minimum Delay Constraint Dialog Box

-- 2. Specify the delay in the Minimum delay field. - 3.
-Specify the From pin(s).
+- 2. Specify the delay in the Minimum delay field. - Specify the From pin(s).
 Click the Browse button next to From to open the Select Source Pins for Min Delay Constraint dialog box (as shown below).

-Figure 117 · Select Source Pins for Min Delay Constraint
+Figure 125 · Select Source Pins for Max Delay Constraint

 - 4. Select by explicit list.
 (Alternatively, you can select by keyword and wildcard.) - 5.
 Select the input pin(s) from the Available Pins list.
 You can also use Filter available objects to narrow the pin list.
 You can select multiple ports in this window. - 6.
 Click Add or Add All.
 The input pin(s) move from the Available Pins list to the Assigned Pins list. - 7.
-Click \mathbf{OK} .
-The Set Minimum Delay Constraint dialog box displays the updated \mathbf{From} pin(s) list. - 8.
+Click OK.
+The Set Minimum Delay Constraint dialog box displays the updated From pin(s) list. - 8.
 Click the Browse button for Through and To and add the appropriate pin(s).
 The displayed list shows the pins reachable from the previously selected pin(s) list. - 9.
 Enter comments in the Comment section. - 10.
 Click OK.